xoo-creative/shirley/README.md

 # shirley

-Smart assistant for researchers that documents your experiments in fine detail and helps with quick calculations.
-Ultimately will be incorporated into an AR app within the Ray-Ban Meta smart glasses, but a web-app in the intermediary.
+Smart assistant for researchers that documents your experiments in fine detail and offers quick help for your lab work.
+Delivered through [Ray-Ban Meta smart glasses](https://www.ray-ban.com/canada/en/ray-ban-meta-smart-glasses).

 ## How to use